electrode-io/electrode-native/docs/cli/cauldron/update/nativeapp.md

 `<descriptor>`

-* A complete native application descritpor representing the native application version to update.
+* A complete native application descriptor representing the native application version to update.

 **Options**